Northern Virginia Clinical Psychology: PsyD Degree Program

 The Doctor of Psychology (PsyD) in Clinical Psychology program in Arlington, VA promotes the philosophy of integration—integration of theoretical perspectives, of theory and scholarship with practice, and of diversity and ethical issues throughout the curriculum.

-Concentrations are available for students who wish to develop expertise in specialized areas, including the provision of services to specific populations such as children and families, as well as areas of application such as forensics and health neuropsychology.
+Concentrations are available for students who wish to develop expertise in specialized areas, including the provision of services to specific populations such as children and families, as well as areas of application such as forensics, health, and neuropsychology.

 Argosy University does not guarantee third-party certification/licensure.
 Outside agencies control the requirements for taking and passing certification/licensing exams, and are subject to change without notice to Argosy University.